PNGwriter Quick Reference Manual

 Blended Functions

 All these functions are identical to their non-blended types.
 They take an extra argument, opacity, which is a double from 0.0 to 1.0 and represents how much of the original pixel value is retained when plotting the new pixel.
 In other words, if opacity is 0.7, then after plotting, the new pixel will be 30% of the original colour the pixel was, and 70% of the new colour, whatever that may be.
 As usual, each function is available in int or double versions.
+Please note: This is neither alpha channel nor PNG transparency chunk support.
+This merely blends the plotted pixels.

 void plotHSV_blend( int x, int y, double opacity,